tubes 4 hifi

 $30 for two amps

-dual speaker posts $18 pair - note these do NOT use standard 3/4" spacing
+dual speaker posts $16 pair - note these use standard 3/4" spacing

 IN STOCK